goatshriek/ruby-dragon/docs/roadmap.md

    Python examples.
  * [ADD] **Colorization Support in Interactive Terminal**
  * [ADD] **Tab-completion Support**
+ * [ADD] **Better terminal than Ghidra default**
+   It would be nice to support features like colorization, and even nicer to simply use one that someone else has already built instead of implementing this ourselves.

 ## What you'll find here and what you wont